Saturday, October 5, 2013

 This event ends promptly at 3:00 PM.

 Directions to the event

 Financial Aid Presentation: 10:30 AM - 12:00 PM in the Cardinal Room

 Portfolio Day Event: 12:00 PM – 4:00 PM in the Khmer Ballroom

 Information for Participating Schools

 Hotel blocks are available for school representatives at both the The AT&T Center and the Hilton Anatole.
 Please make your hotel reservations early in order to secure a space during this busy weekend.

-Confirmation of participation with shipping and other pertinent information will be sent in August 2013.
+Confirmation of participation with shipping and other pertinent information has already been sent.

 If you have questions, or did not receive an invitation, please e-mail Melinda Richardson at firstname.lastname@example.org.

 List of Participating Schools